matjazt/SvcWatchDog/README.md

 - Botan library (<https://botan.randombit.net/>) is being used for encryption and decryption purposes.
 Thanks to

+## False Positive Detection by ESET Internet Security
+When building **SvcWatchDog**, some users may encounter a false positive warning from ESET Internet Security, identifying the executable as **Win64/GenKryptik.HKHZ**.
+This issue appears to be triggered by the inclusion of **libcurl**, which **SvcWatchDog** uses for secure email delivery via SMTP.
+Please be assured that **SvcWatchDog** contains no malicious code.
+It is a clean, open source utility, and you are welcome to inspect the source yourself to verify its integrity.
+A report has been submitted to ESET for whitelisting this detection.
+In the meantime, you may consider excluding the build directory from real-time antivirus scans.

 ## Competition
 There are several alternatives to **SvcWatchDog** available, including:
 - https://github.com/luisperezphd/RunAsService